Farouk-eladawy/TourCare.ai/README.md

 # TourCare.ai Landing Page

-This is a modern, responsive landing page for TourCare.ai, a service offering AI-powered automation for tourism operations, specifically targeting GetYourGuide suppliers.
-It is built with Next.js and Tailwind CSS.
+This project is a modern, responsive landing page for TourCare.ai, a service offering AI-powered automation for tourism operations, specifically targeting GetYourGuide suppliers.
+Features include an automation playground, an AI assistant demo, and multi-language support (EN/AR/DE/ES).

+The project is built with **React** and **Vite**.

 ## Getting Started